Opportunities in Law for Minorities

 - Council on Legal Education (CLEO) - provides pre-law seminars, career fairs, scholarship and internship opportunities, as well as a six-week summer learning institute designed to elevate the student's capacity for learning the law while simultaneously acclimating them to the law school process.
 All cirriculum is taught by full-time law professors and the summer institute simulates the vigors of the first year of law school.

-- Hispanic National Bar Foundation (HNBF) - The Princeton Review Duard Bradshaw Memorial Scholarship is intended to benefit young Hispanic leaders who are interested in attending law school.
-The scholarship covers the cost of an LSAT preparation course for applicants who demonstrate active involvement in an undergraduate Hispanic/Latino organization.
+- Hispanic National Bar Foundation (HNBF) - The HNBF has several scholarships intended to benefit young Hispanic leaders who are interested in attending law school and for applicants who demonstrate active involvement in an undergraduate Hispanic/Latino organization.

 - Mexican American Legal Defense and Educational Fund (MALDEF) Law Scholarship Program - Every year MALDEF offers scholarships to first, second and third year law students, in an effort to increase the number of Latinos in the legal profession.
 Students win up to $7,000 each.